AndersDeath/diary2/000-current.md

 # 24 März - Sonstag - Berlin - 551 Tag der Einwanderung - Cold Rainy

 The day was nice.
 I spent the half of it in coding.
 This is amazing.
+I successfully set up